Argentine National Anthem

 Some first, quite different, anthems were composed from 1810; a version was then introduced in 1813, which was used throughout the 19th century.
 What is now officially codified as the state's national anthem is shorter than the original composition and comprises only the first and last verses and the chorus of the 1813 "Patriotic March", omitting much emotional text about the struggle for independence from Spain ("with strong arms they tear to pieces the arrogant Iberian lion").

+11 May is celebrated in Argentina as the Argentine National Anthem Day (Día del Himno Nacional Argentino).

 Etymology

 The third Argentine national anthem was originally named "Marcha Patriótica" (Patriotic March), later renamed "Canción Patriótica Nacional" ("National Patriotic Song"), and then "Canción Patriótica" ("Patriotic Song").
 It has been called "Himno Nacional Argentino" since it was published with that name in 1847.